GoogleCloudPlatform/bigquery-ml-utils/sql_scripts/remote_inference/README.md

 BigQuery supports remote models, such as Vertex AI LLMs, to perform remote inference operations on both structured and unstructured data.
 When using remote inference, the user needs to be aware of quotas and limits.
 If these limits are exceeded, it can result in retryable errors for a subset of rows.
 This often requires reprocessing.

-In cases when a retryable error has occurred for some rows, we provide SQL scripts to iterate through the inference call until all rows have been successfully annotated.
+In cases when a retryable error has occurred for some rows, we provide SQL scripts to iterate through the inference call until all rows have been successfully labeled.

 There are two scripts based whether the input data is in an object table or a native BigQuery table.

 ## Object table script
-The object table script creates a target table to store successful annotations.
+The object table script creates a target table to store successful ML inference results.
 To do this, it calls the inference in a loop.
 In the first iteration, a small LIMIT is set on the inference call to quickly create a table with the desired schema.
-The number of rows to process for each inference call can be modified through the batch_size parameter.
+The number of rows to process for each inference call can be modified through the `batch_size` parameter.

 This script applies to the following models:
 - ML.ANNOTATE_IMAGE
 - ML.PROCESS_DOCUMENT
 - ML.TRANSCRIBE
+- ML.GENERATE_TEXT

 For the object SQL script, you need to update the following parameters at the top of the [object table script](object_table_inference_loop_generic.sql):